Candle Making Supplies

-When you light your candle for the first time, always allow the wax to burn so that it melts across the entire edge and pools to the edge of the container.
+When you light your candle for the first time, always allow the wax to burn so that it melts across the entire surface to the edges and pools to the edges of the container.
 This will effectively assist in preventing tunnelling and help promote an even burn for the duration of the candle's life.

 Avoid light and hot temperatures

 Candle waxes and fragrances are sensitive to both temperature and light, so try to be careful when storing candles.
 Try to always store your candles in a cool, dry place away from direct sunlight.
 This will always help protect it from discolouration and fading.
 If you sell your candles, try to keep this in mind when attending outdoor market stalls or other locations which could potentially be exposed to the sun or intense light.
 You can always keep a few sample products out for display whilst leaving your pre-packaged stock close by to sell.